Achieving the Perfect Store: A Step-by-Step Guide

 5 Steps to Creating The Perfect Store

 Many shoppers have experienced a situation like the following: They make a quick run to the grocery store because they’re out of milk.
 They leave the store with milk, but also vegetable broth, cheese, and strawberries.
 They didn’t need these items, but they were on sale, so they purchased them.
 The shopper may not have realized this, but they’ve been persuaded to buy these items by both placement and price.
-Retail brands work extensively to identify—and ultimately influence—shopper purchasing decisions
+Retail brands work extensively to identify—and ultimately influence—shopper purchasing decisions.

 When evaluating consumer shopping behavior, brands need to take into consideration a balance of qualitative and quantitative data.
 Analyzing objective sales data can offer insights into spending habits based on demographics, types of items purchased, and average basket size.
 Qualitative data, gathered from focus groups, surveys, and daily interactions with customers, can offer more personal insights into consumer intent and desires.